erkr/RGBLightPlugins/readme.md

 Depending if you have a 32 or 64 bits version of CoreTemp, you copy the 32 or 64 bits version of the RGBplugin into the RGB plugin folder.
 If you use the MSI plugin version, the 32 or 64 bits SDK DLL needs to be added there as well.
 With a good old INI-file the temperature-color mapping can be adjusted.
 Just press the configure button in the CoreTemp plugin manager.
 It will launch Notepad with the plugin ini file.
+In this INI-file both the temperature ranges and the corresponding color ranges can be adjusted.

 When Notepad is closed, the new settings wil be loaded.

-In this INI-file both the temperature ranges and the corresponding color ranges can be adjusted:
+## PlugIn setting in the INI-File:
 ```
 [OpenRGB_Settings]     // only applicable for the OpenRGB version
 OpenRGBIP=127.0.0.1    // default for local host